Updated: May 29, 2025

 The Alentejo region is a place of true beauty, largely untouched by the traps of modern life.
 The Alentejo real estate market is an excellent place to find your dream home in the depths of nature.
 You’ll find a range of property types, from countryside villas to homes with stunning ocean views.

-The Alentejo region is an attractive place to invest.
+The Alentejo region is an attractive place to invest in.
 Instead of searching for Portuguese homes with a swimming pool, you can discover property for sale in coastal regions that offer convenient access to stunning beaches, allowing you to bask in warm weather for a significant portion of the year.
 Many properties are available for sale or rent, including apartments, townhouses, villas, country homes, and beach houses.

+The Alentejo is one of the more affordable parts of the country, where you can buy a Portugal house at a much cheaper rate than you can expect to find in the Algarve. Évora, Elvas, Coimbra, and Aveiro are good starting points.
 Moreover, more tourists are looking outside the country’s hotspot locations of Lisbon, Porto, and the Algarve to enjoy the beauty of Portugal’s countryside, making investments in the Alentejo and other lesser-known areas, such as the North of the country and the Silver Coast, increasingly attractive investment options.

 The Silver Coast, unrivalled sea views

+If you are dreaming of the perfect beach location but also want to soak up an authentic Portuguese lifestyle, then the Silver Coast is the place for you.
+Situated between Lisbon and Porto on the west coast, you’ll find an array of quaint little villages and towns, pristine beaches, stunning landforms, and excellent seafood.
 Towns such as Nazaré, Peniche, and Ericeira are each excellent locations – and favorites with surfers – and where the local way of life still permeates.
 If you are looking for a quieter option than the Algarve, yet no less beautiful, then the Silver Coast could be the perfect spot.

 The islands: Madeira and the Azores

+Investing in real estate in Madeira and the Azores, the two Portuguese autonomous islands, presents a compelling opportunity due to their unique blend of natural beauty, high quality of life, and growing tourism industries.
 While both are unique in their own way, each boasts stunning landscapes, offering a tranquil lifestyle amidst lush greenery and scenic coastlines.
 Additionally, the islands’ relative isolation has shielded them from over-tourism, making them attractive to those seeking a peaceful retreat.

 You can find out more about Madeira in our article on Madeira real estate, while for more information on the Azores, our article on Azores real estate has you covered.